WeaverDyl/Reddit-Comment-Analysis/README.md

 ## Setup
 The only outside libraries you'll need to run this project yourself are [PRAW](https://praw.readthedocs.io/en/latest/), and [Matplotlib](https://matplotlib.org/).
 Both are available via pip.

+Then you need to setup a script application on Reddit, and enter the login information in the `config.py` file.
+See instructions [here](https://praw.readthedocs.io/en/latest/getting_started/authentication.html).

+At the top of `bot.py`, add the relative path to your initial file and final file locations. `bot.py` should then run without issue.

+At the bottom of `data.py`, in `main`, add the relative path to your initial file and final file locations. `data.py` should then run without issue.

 Once those are setup, you're ready to collect data.
-You can set the subreddit as well as the number of comments you'd like to collect within `bot.py` Then, simply run `python bot.py`.
+You can set the subreddit as well as the number of comments you'd like to collect within `bot.py` Then, simply run `python bot.py` with the `run_initial(r)` method uncommented, and the `run_final(r)` method commented out.
+Once you have your data, run `bot.py` again with `run_initial(r)` commented out and `run_final(r)` uncommented.
+These method calls are made in `main`.

-Make sure that if you run `bot.py` more than once, that you have copied the original files in some way, because `initial.csv` and `final.csv` will be overwritten upon any runs after the initial.

 ## Findings